starkware-libs/starknet-docs/docs/DataAvailabilty/on-chain-data.md

 ## Extract from Ethereum

-The data described above is sent across several Etherum transactions, each holding a part of this array as calldata.
+The data described above is sent across several Ethereum transactions, each holding a part of this array as calldata.
 Each new StarkNet block has its associated state diff transactions.
 You may find the code for extracting this data from Ethereum in [Pathfinder's repo](https://github.com/eqlabs/pathfinder/blob/2fe6f549a0b8b9923ed7a21cd1a588bc571657d6/crates/pathfinder/src/ethereum/state_update/retrieve.rs).
-Pathfinder is the first StarkNet full node implementation, whose alpha version is planned for the begininnig of March 2022.
+Pathfinder is the first StarkNet full node implementation, whose alpha version is planned for release at the time of writing.
 You may also take a look at the [python script](https://github.com/eqlabs/pathfinder/blob/2fe6f549a0b8b9923ed7a21cd1a588bc571657d6/crates/pathfinder/resources/fact_retrieval.py) which extracts the same information.